Ukhnaagiin Khürelsükh: Personal life

 Khürelsükh is married and has two daughters.
 His wife is a kindergarten teacher, while his eldest daughter is a human rights lecturer at a university.
+Khürelsükh's younger sibling, Ukhnaagiin Otgonbayar, was elected a member of the expanded State Great Khural in 2024.
+After taking oath, Otganbayar greeted his brother, who took his presidential seat in the back of the assembly hall, during the plenary sesion.
 He enjoys playing guitar with his band called 'Pals', which was formed when he turned 50.
 The former prime minister is also an avid motorbike fan, founding the Harley-Davidson fan club in Mongolia.